-1. Amend the phrase "paragraphs 1 and 2 of Article III" in Article I to read: "paragraphs 2 and 4 of Article III."
-Insert the following paragraph as a new paragraph 3 in Article I, the present paragraph 3 becoming paragraph 4:

-"3.
-The provisions of paragraph 1 shall not apply to preferences between the countries formerly a part of the Ottoman Empire and detached from it on July 24, 1923, provided such preferences are approved under paragraph 5 of Article XXV which shall be applied in this respect in the light of paragraph 1 of Article XXIX".

-2. Amond the phrase "paragraphs 1 and 2 of Article III" in the interpretative note to paragraph 1 of Article I to read "paragraphs 2 and 4 of Article III".
+- 1. Amend the phrase "paragraphs 1 and 2 of Article III" in Article I to read: "paragraphs 2 and 4 of Article III."
+Insert the following paragraph as a new paragraph 3 in Article I, the present paragraph 3 becoming paragraph 4: - "3.
+The provisions of paragraph 1 shall not apply to preferences between the countries formerly a part of the Ottoman Empire and detached from it on July 24, 1923, provided such preferences are approved under sub-paragraph 5(a) of Article XXV, which shall be applied in this respect in the light of paragraph 1 of Article XXIX", - 2.
+Amend the phrase "paragraphs 1 and 2 of Article III" in the interpretive note to paragraph 1 of Article I to read "paragraphs 2 and 4 of Article III".